Kiwi Antennas offers Auckland wide Freeview HD UHF TV Aerial Installations. Freeveiw TV aerial replacement, TV signal repairs, cabling.

-- Television and Radio Interference -Your guide to better reception.link
+- Television and Radio Interference -Your guide to better reception

 Kiwi Antennas UHF Aerial:

-We have six types of indoor/outdoor antenna, in most of the cases we use 43-element standard good quality outdoor aerial for roof and attic installations.
+We have two types of indoor/outdoor antenna, in most of the cases, we use 43-element standard good quality outdoor aerial for roof and attic installations.
 Flat UHF aerial is only used in apartment balcony and narrow spaces.

 Frequently Asked Questions – FAQ

 - The rest of the world is switching to digital TV or have done already, “DIGITAL” represents the future.

 - Analogue network is becoming more and more costly to keep running – the technology is dated and is becoming obsolete.

 - It’s a good economic decision – there will be savings for broadcasters and the rest of NZ too.

 - We can make better use of the airwaves – frequencies currently used for analogue TV will become available for next generation mobile and telecommunication services, which will improve productivity.

 Auckland Digital Switch was done by December 2013.
 After that only Freeview HD digital signal is available over air broadcasting.
 The old VHF aerial is out of use, which means the old VHF is total no use.